8-15-16

 To date I am unaware of any pancakes that have shown up with these special finishes or with nickel plating with the exception of a single white pancake shown above and below.

 In examining this pancake one can see that there is a very good or better chance that it is one of the special finish pancakes.
+There is no overspray on the motor tag, switch, inside the motor, etc.

 The fine gold striping is typical of early, hand applied striping and would account for the "gold" in the "white and gold" color.
 The owner sent me these huge photos and, with his permission, I post them here.
 He said he bought this white pancake off ebay around 2005 for a bit under $100 thinking it was just an old pancake that someone had painted white years ago.
 He recognized it for what it probably is, the one and only known special color order pancake.
 Of course there probably are a few others but I don't know anyone who has seen one.
 Click on photos for larger versions.
 Double click will get you even larger.